The ACT Board of Senior Secondary Studies

 Minimum selection of 5 courses plus Religious Studies

-There are also a wide range of Registered Units available which students may have accredited as part of their ACT Senior Secondary Certificate.
+There is also a wide range of Registered Units available which students may have accredited as part of their ACT Senior Secondary Certificate.

 |English (T)||Essential English (A/M)||Literature (T)|

 |French Continuing & Advanced (T)||Italian Continuing & Advanced (T/A)||Japanese Continuing & Advanced (T)|

 |Specialist Methods (T)||Specialist Mathematics (T)|

 Physical Education and Health

 |Human Biology (T/A)||Physics (T)|

 |Ancient and Modern History (T/A/M)||Legal Studies (T/A/M)||Psychology (T/A/M)|